-Each state participating in WWAMI partners with the UW School of Medicine to educate a fixed number of medical students from and for their state.
-For the first year, students study at their home state university (University of Washington, or Washington State University-Spokane, University of Wyoming, University of Alaska-Anchorage, Montana State University, University of Idaho).
-Second year students from home state universities then come to the UW or to WSU-Spokane for their entire second year.
+Each state participating in WWAMI partners with the UW School of Medicine (UWSOM) to educate a fixed number of medical students from and for their state.
+For the first year of medical school, students study at their home state university (University of Washington, University of Wyoming, University of Alaska-Anchorage, Montana State University, or University of Idaho).
+Second year students from home state universities then come to the UWSOM in Seattle or Spokane for their entire second year.
 During the third and fourth years of medical school, students complete clinical rotations in a variety of sites and environments within the five-state region to learn and experience very different facets of medicine.
 For example, one month might be spent in a remote community near Nome, Alaska, another in a migrant community near Yakima, WA and another in a Level I trauma center in Seattle.
 The goal is to provide a rich array of clinical experiences in a variety of settings, mentored by community-based clinical faculty who volunteer their time to educate the physicians in training.

 The Changing Face of Regional Medical Education

 WWAMI is constantly growing and changing to meet the needs of the region.
-In 2008, the University of Washington, in partnership with WSU and the Inland Empire community, expanded its first-year medical education program to include the WSU Riverpoint campus in Spokane, WA.
-In 2013, the program expanded further with a two-year pilot program to offer the second year at WSU Riverpoint for up to 20 second year students.
-This pilot program was made possible by generous support and contributions of the Spokane community, funders like the Hearst Foundation, WSU and the UW.
-The expansion allows medical students to spend their entire first two years of medical school on the WSU campus in Spokane.
-In fall 2014, the 20 medical students at WSU-Pullman will move to WSU-Spokane and the Pullman first-year site will close.
-Therefore, in fall 2014, there will be 40 first-year students at Spokane WWAMI on the Riverpoint campus; these students can choose to complete some or most of their third and fourth years of clinical training in Spokane.
+In 2008, the University of Washington expanded its first-year medical education program in Spokane.
+In 2013, the program expanded further with a two-year pilot program to offer the second year for up to 20 second year students.
+The expansion allows medical students to spend their entire first two years of medical school in Spokane.
+Subsequently, they can choose to complete some or most of their third and fourth years of clinical training in Spokane as well.

+Growing its medical school class size in Spokane is a goal of the UW, to help alleviate the physician shortage in Eastern Washington.
+The UW will seek state funding during the next legislative session to double its medical school class size in Spokane.
+According to a report issued by the research firm Tripp Umbach, this is "clearly the most cost-effective option" to meet the physician workforce needs in Eastern Washington and throughout the state."
 Growth is happening in other WWAMI states as well.
-Recognizing the need for more physicians, the Montana legislature approved 10 additional student positions at its first-year site at Montana State University for a total of 30 first-year students per year, and the Idaho legislature approved 5 additional student positions in each of the last two legislative sessions to make a total of 30 first-year students at the University of Idaho in Moscow.
+Recognizing the need for more physicians, the Montana legislature recently approved 10 additional student positions at its first-year site at Montana State University for a total of 30 first-year students per year, and the Idaho legislature approved 5 additional student positions in each of the last two legislative sessions to make a total of 30 first-year students at the University of Idaho in Moscow.
 The UW School of Medicine is committed to meeting the workforce needs of each of its partners.

 Beginning in the fall of 2015 the UW School of Medicine will adopt a new contemporary medical education curriculum, and will expand clinical training opportunities in underserved areas across Washington state, including Yakima, Tri-Cities, Wenatchee, Bellingham and Vancouver.